JetBrains/KEEP/proposals/collection-literals.md

 -   `List<Int>` vs `Set<Int>` typically emerges when one of the overloads is the "main" overload, and another one is just a convenience overload that delegates to the "main" overload.
     Such overloads won't be supported because it's generally not possible to know which of the overloads is the "main" overload, and because collection literal syntax doesn't make it possible to syntactically distinguish `List` vs `Set`.
-    But if we ever change our mind, it's possible to support `List` vs `Set` kind of overloads](#theoretical-possibility-to-support-List-vs-Set-overloads-in-the-future) in the language in backwards compatible way in the future.
+    But if we ever change our mind, [it's possible to support `List` vs `Set` kind of overloads](#theoretical-possibility-to-support-List-vs-Set-overloads-in-the-future) in the language in backwards compatible way in the future.
 -   `List<Int>` vs `List<Double>` is self explanatory (for example, consider the `sum` example above).
     Such overloads should be and will be supported.
 -   `List<Int>` vs `Set<Double>`.
 Both "inner" and "outer" types are different.